anusha-murali/anusha-murali.github.io/DP/climbingStairs.md

 - Pay 1 and climb one step to reach index 7.
 - Pay 1 and climb two steps to reach index 9.
 - Pay 1 and climb one step to reach the top.
+The costs of the optimal stairs are indicated in red in the diagram above.
 The total cost is 6.

 **Solution 1** Recursion